Whyzanet/WhyzaGC/README.md

 averagedata - average CPM data for radmon update

+mqttpub - publish mqtt data and other syslog/Tlog events

 radmon - Once per minute flash the NeoPixel purple ( ESP32), perform the HTTP Get with radmon.org, flash the NeoPixel ( ESP32 ) red or green on the result.

 handleRootPath - configure the web diagnostics on the HTTP server